e-c-k-e-r/vall-e/docs/inferenece.md

 * `--dry-multiplier`: (AR only) performs DRY sampling, the scalar factor.
   * `--dry-base`: (AR only) for DRY sampling, the base of the exponent factor.
   * `--dry-allowed-length`: (AR only) for DRY sampling, the window to perform DRY sampling within.
-* `--layer-skip` enables early-exit layer skipping if the model is confident enough (for compatible models)
-  * `--layer-skip-exit-layer`: maximum layer to use
-  * `--layer-skip-entropy-threshold`: the maximum the logits' entropy (confidence) needs to be before exiting early
-  * `--layer-skip-varentropy-threshold`: the maximum the logits' varentropy (confidence spread) needs to be before exiting early
-* `--refine-on-stop`: (AR only) uses the last steps' logits for the entire final output sequence, rather than the step-by-step iterative sequence.
-  + This needs experimenting with to see if there's any downside.
-  + to-do: compare the probability scores with the original output sequence, and pick the best one.

 Some arguments are able to be prefixed with `ar-` and `nar-` to only use that setting for its respective pass.
 At the moment through the CLI, this includes:
 * `temperature`